 Nearly 4 billion people are on social media around the world, so it makes sense that brands are turning to social media as a core part of their digital marketing strategies.
+But did you know that social media only accounts for less than 2% of the typical B2B company traffic.
+And less than 7% of e-commerce brand’s website traffic!

 So is social media an effective digital marketing strategy or not?
-The answer: it can be, but not on its own.
+The answer: it can be, maybe, but not on its own.
 To really be effective, brands need to implement a strong content marketing strategy to serve as the foundation, and integrate social media as a complementary tool for amplifying their message.

 - While CEOs believe that social media is effective for building reputation, the majority feel that it is not effective at driving results that matter: conversions and sales.
 (I agree!)